 Skiing in December

 Families should head off as soon as school’s out to get the best deal – Christmas is usually cheaper than New Year and half term.
 It’s the perfect time to get into the festive spirit, when resorts are twinkling with lights, hotels are filled with decorations and markets are selling local crafts and treats.
 And who doesn’t dream of having a white Christmas?

-The end of the month is when the ski resorts really come alive – you’ll find firework displays, torchlight descents and laser light shows over Christmas and New Year.
-And hotels host gala dinners and parties too.
+The end of December is also when ski resorts really come alive – you’ll find everything from firework displays and laser shows to torchlit descents.
+And many hotels host gala dinners and parties too.

 Skiing in January